When it comes to online course platforms, there are many platforms for you to choose from.

 - Subscription pricing

 When you bundle different courses together, with one sales page and with subscription pricing, it’ll be similar to selling memberships.

-However, Podia have managed to offer this functionality as a separate app.
+However, Podia has managed to offer this functionality as a separate app.

 You just need to head over to the membership section of Podia.

 Here you can create several plans with different pricing.
 You can also have a free plan wherein the free users can access a limited number of posts on your membership site.

 After you create your plans you can head over to the “posts” section and add the membership content.
 You can restrict access to the content for a specific plan.

 Due to the presence of separate membership features in Podia, the number of features that it offers when it comes to memberships is more.

 Winner: Podia is the winner due to the separate membership creation feature.
 Although in Teachable you can replicate memberships by making use of the subscription payment feature but still having the separate feature is preferable.

 Teachable is not meant for selling digital products.
 It does not come with digital product delivery and all the other supportive features.

 However, Podia is an all-in-one platform that comes with course creation, membership and also digital product selling.
 You can have dedicated sales pages for each of the products you create in them.

 For example, in the above screenshot, you can see that I’m selling a product, case study, with the help of Podia. this is something that is not possible with teachable.